Attendance and Requests for leave of absence

 95% - 100% (less than 10 days absence in a year) is good attendance and anything at 97% or above is excellent and of course 100% is what we should all be aiming for.

 There is no automatic entitlement in law to time off in school time.

-All requests for a leave of absence must be made in advance either in writing or by completion of the school leave of absence form which is available below in MS Word and Adobe pdf format.
+All requests for a leave of absence must be made in advance either in writing or by completion of the school leave of absence form which is available from the school office.
 Absence requests are only authorised in exceptional circumstances.

 Frequently Asked Questions

 Q. What is a good attendance percentage?

 A. 95 - 100% (less than 10 days absence in a year) is good attendance.
 95% is the national average attendance rate for a child at primary school.

 A. Anything below 95% attendance is worrying as your child has less chance of success.
 It makes it harder for the child to progress if they are missing key learning opportunities.